 Use of VPNs to Secure Online Connectivity

 Virtual Private Networks (VPNs) are software applications that offer encryption of any data that travels through them.
-Health IT teams have a job to do; they must remember to equip devices in use of practitioners with enough security controls to counter unauthorized access.
+Health IT teams have a job to do; they must remember to equip devices in the use of practitioners with enough security controls to counter unauthorized access.

 Two networks need to be secured: providers’ home network and the Internet between the home and the practice.